asia-pacific-energy-research-centre/industry_model_9th_edition/README.md

 #### The model (scripts in working development in the workflow folder)
 ###### Note: input data and results data (csv's, xlsx, etc) is not pushed to git repository.
 These file types are defined in the .gitignore file.
 ###### GDP and population projections to 2100, that form the basis of much of the modelling, are projected and/or packaged here: https://github.com/asia-pacific-energy-research-centre/macro_variables_9th
+###### Charts are provided throughout the 'data' and 'results' subfolders.
+Data is also produced (typically csv's) if you run the scripts on your own machine.

 ##### Input data (CPB)
 - a1_cpb_input_data.py: Open data from CPB Netherlands Bureau for Economic Policy Analysis.